Looking for some great professional goals for work?

 - Consider a simple Udemy course on branding and marketing from Gary Vaynerchuk

-- Develop skills with a different programming language on Codeacademy
+- Develop professional skills with a different programming language on Codeacademy

 - Learn coding from scratch with an online coding boot camp.